s5k6/tcp/README.md

     $ tcp 1234 -s -- rev
     $ tcp 1234 -q             # bad

-A command can also be used `tcp` is run as client.
+A command can also be used when `tcp` is run as client.
 The command simply replaces `tcp` after establishing a connection.
 The following sends a string back and forth:

     $ tcp 1234 -s -- sh -c 'while read x; do echo "$x"; sleep 1; done'
     $ tcp 1234 -- sh -c 'date; stdbuf -oL rev | tee /dev/stderr'